William Radford: Ancestry and early life

 After his mother's second marriage, Radford initially refused to move into the Clark house, so he was sent to a school in Perth Amboy, New Jersey, where he became acquainted with the sea.
 He asked stepfather William Clark for a recommendation to the U.S. Navy.
 Clark sent a personal request to President John Quincy Adams.
+Some references state William's birthdate as March 1, 1808, but that date was provided to the Navy so William's age then would be 17 rather than his actual 15½.
+Family records and the U.S. Federal Census forms support the 1809 date.

 William Clark's diaries mention Radford accompanying him in 1824 from Saint Louis to Washington, D.C.
-Before returning home, they diverted to New York City and observed the hero's welcome for Marquis de Lafayette.
-On April 29, 1825 Lafayette paid a visit to Saint Louis where William Clark hosted his stay and introduced Radford, none aware that Radford would be a member of the crew sailing Lafayette back to France.
+Before returning home, they diverted to New York City to observe the hero's welcome for Marquis de Lafayette.
+On April 29, 1825, Lafayette paid a visit to Saint Louis, where William Clark hosted his stay and Radford introduced himself as a Midshipman in the crew sailing Lafayette back to France.

-Radford embarked upon another Clark trip to Washington, D.C. in the fall of 1828.
+Radford embarked upon another Clark trip to Washington, D.C., in the fall of 1828.
 An excursion in early January 1829 to visit stepbrother Meriwether Lewis Clark at West Point was abandoned due to ice floes on the Hudson River.
 After witnessing the inauguration of President Andrew Jackson they returned to Saint Louis.